miravparekh/miravparekh/README.md

 **`Data Analyst`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
+I am a data-driven, fact-driven, optimistic, and cautious professional with a background in Data Analytics who is passionate about Data and emerging technologies, with experience in Python, ML models, Data pipeline, R, SQL, Microsoft BI, and Tableau.
+I'm obsessed with using technology to boost efficiency and productivity.
+I aim to add value to the applicable industry by implementing new and innovative ideas and methods.
+Data analysis, optimization, process automation, equipment design, research, and assessment are all parts of this process.I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
 I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">